oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

     ![Oracle keys](images/oracle-keys.png "Oracle keys")

-2. Click on Add Key tab.
-The Select Material Origin screen of the Add Oracle Key wizard is displayed.
-Select the key source, in this case we are going to create local key on CipherTrust.
+2. Click on the "Add Key" button.
+The "Select Material Origin" screen of the "Add Oracle Key" wizard is displayed.
+Select the key source: in this case we are going to create the key locally on CipherTrust so for "Select Method" click on "Create/Upload New Key Material" and then for "Select Source" click on "(Local)":

     ![Add key](images/add-key.png "Add key")